 opting to follow Religious Education at A/S and A2 is good and students are successful at these levels.

 The General RE course is made up of a variety of topics and activities which will lead to the ASDAN qualification in Wider Key Skills (carries UCAS points).

-The RE department is well resourced with three classrooms dedicated to RE, all equipped with projectors etc. There are a wide range of text books available for use with all Key Stages and a selection of ICT materials and DVD's etc. The department has a bank of religious artifacts from world religions
+The RE department is well resourced with three classrooms dedicated to RE, all equipped with projectors etc. There are a wide range of text books available for use with all Key Stages and a selection of ICT materials and DVD's etc. The department has a bank of religious artefacts from world religions.